nysenate/JGeocoder/README.md

 Download the Data
 --------------------

 Go to ftp://ftp2.census.gov/geo/tiger/TIGER2011/ADDRFEAT/ and download all the files address feature files you are interested in.
-Files for the state of NY start all start with 36 and are in the range 36001-36123.
+Files for the state of NY all start with 36 and are in the range 36001-36123.
 Other states will follow a similar pattern.
 Extract all the files into their own folders, stored in one parent folder.

 Convert the Shape Files